Soori (2003 film): Critical response

 Another critic commended the actors by saying : "Actor Vignesh has made a come back through this film.
 He has given a good performance.
 Parthiban did a commendable job.
 Uma is refreshingly beautiful and played her role with understanding".
 He claimed that the film was average.
-Balaji Balasubramaniam gave the film 1.5 out of 5, comparing Soori to the film Sethu : "Poor characterization and a weak climax dash his hopes as the movie is not even close to being in the same league."
-He also criticized the actors "Vignesh seems to overact most of the time and cries seem over the top". and "Uma looks homely though the cute expressions she tries initially don't seem to fit her too well."

-He cited the climax as a "damp squib".

-Vignesh won unanimously rave reviews for his performance.

-Vijayalakshmi role was not well received because she exposed too much.

-Review aggregator MouthShut.com assigned the film a weighted average score of 2 (out of 5) based on 2 reviews.
+Deccan Herald wrote "Shelvan, a one time associate of Shankar, has handled the film well and the climax is bold, unusual and appreciable.
+The visuals in the song sequences are brilliant and Deva’s musical score is fresh".

 Box office

 Soori received mixed reviews and disappeared without any trace at the box office.